tyfnnn/tyfnnn/README.md

 After a few detours and explorations, I’ve found my true path: software development with a mobile-first mindset.
 I’m currently sharpening my skills at Syntax Institut (2024–2025), focusing on full-stack mobile development with a heart for sleek UX and bulletproof architecture. iOS and Android?
 I speak both natively – and I make them get along just fine.

-My superpowers?
+My superpowers? \n
-🛠️ A lifelong curiosity for tech,
+🛠️ A lifelong curiosity for tech, \n
-🌀 A brain wired for structure and design,
+🌀 A brain wired for structure and design, \n
 🤝 And a drive to build software that’s as intuitive as it is delightful.

 🌍 Bonus Level: Native in German, fluent in English, and fluent in Turkish.